rasilvap/graphql-api/README.md

 http://localhost:3000/

-## Adittional libraries to install:
+## Adittional libraries to install with npm:

 Express